Xinyue-Qiu/group4_9103_tut2/README.md

 iterate on code, and check that every function stayed within what was taught in class.
 All design decisions, tuning, and final code were reviewed and decided by me.

+**Yu jing Zhang - voice frequency part**
+I utilized AI tools for two key aspects of development: (1) generating initial code snippets relevant to sound frequency-driven visual interactions (including seagull movement, rainfall intensity, and meteor appearance dynamics); (2) seeking guidance on debugging and resolving technical bugs encountered during implementation.
+All AI-generated code was thoroughly read, understood, modified to align with the project’s interactive logic, and integrated into the final submission.
+Additionally, all design decisions, parameter tuning (e.g., frequency-response sensitivity, animation speed), and functional validation were independently reviewed and finalized by myself.

 ---